prometheus/docs/content/docs/introduction/codelab.md

 to scrape.

-Download the Go client library for Prometheus, and run some random examples from it that export timeseries with random data:
+Download the Go client library for Prometheus, and run some random examples from it that export time series with random data:

 ```bash
 # Fetch the client library code: